Ibn Warraq

+He is the editor of several books, also including The Origins of the Koran (1998), The Quest for the Historical Muhammad (2000), What the Koran Really Says (2002) and the writer/editor Leaving Islam (2003).
+He is a controversial figure among his contemporaries as many academic specialists in Islamic history consider him to be polemical, overly revisionist and lacking in expertise.

 Early life and education

-Warraq claims to have been born in Rajkot, Gujarat in British India and his family migrated to the newly independent Pakistan in 1947.
+Warraq was born in Rajkot, Gujarat in British India and his family migrated to the newly independent Pakistan in 1947.
 His family were of Kutchi origin.
+Although born in India, he held a Pakistani passport.

 His mother died when he was an infant.
 He stated in an interview that he "studied Arabic and read the Qur'an as a young man in hopes of becoming a follower of the Islamic faith."
 His father decided to send him to a boarding school in England, which in Warraq's opinion, was partly to circumvent a grandmother's effort to push an exclusively religious education on his son at the local madrasa.
 After his arrival in Britain, he only saw his father once more, when he was 14; his father died two years later.
+At 18, he took part in the Bridge in Britain exchange in Israel, working on a kibbutz for six months.
+He had no idea that Pakistan had no relations with Israel and the scholarship embarrassed his father.
+He enjoyed the experience greatly.
+It also made him more aware of being from a Muslim background, as he met people of different religions in Israel.

 By 19, he had moved to Scotland to pursue his education at the University of Edinburgh, where he studied philosophy and Arabic with Islamic studies scholar W. Montgomery Watt.

 After graduating, Warraq was a primary school teacher in London for five years and moved to France with his wife in 1982, opening an Indian restaurant.
 He also worked as a courier for a travel agent.
-Warraq claims to have been "shy" for most of his youth.
+Growing up, Warraq was "shy" for most of his youth.